academics

 The mission of the academic program is to prepare students for college and life as a creative professional.

-Academic instructional environments encourage inquiry and intellectual curiosity, and empower students to raise questions and develop a pattern of lifelong learning.
-Students enjoy small class sizes, multiple AP options and innovative lessons taught by fully licensed teachers.
+Academic instructional environments encourage inquiry and intellectual curiosity and empower students to raise questions and develop a pattern of lifelong learning.
+Students enjoy small class sizes, multiple AP options, and innovative lessons taught by fully licensed teachers.
 Curriculum is active, collaborative, and aligned with state standards.
 Students self-select on-level or advanced and AP options.

-#spcpacommunity #spcpaacademics #BSU … See MoreSee Less
+#spcpaacademics #apushistory … See MoreSee Less

 0 CommentsComment on Facebook

-#spcpaacademics #spcpa #artshighschool #saintpaulconservatory #apworldhistory … See MoreSee Less
+#spcpaacademics #spcpa #saintpaulconservatory … See MoreSee Less

 0 CommentsComment on Facebook